The-Marcy-Lab-School/DOM_Events_Labs/README.md

 2. There are two questions (part-1 and part-2)
 3. Skeleton HTML files and empty JavaScript files have been created for you.
 It is your job to write code that meets the problem requirements listed in the `exercises` README.

-   **Note:** You are not done with your exercises until all tests pass and there are no eslint errors.
+   **Note:** You are not done with your exercises until there are no eslint errors.

 ### Tips